BlockchainTokenAssociation/Contribution/README.md

 <!--[ADD TEMPLATE FOR PR SUBMISSION - IF APPLICABLE]-->

-Once opened, pull requests are reviewed by maintainers within [XXXX] days.
+Once opened, pull requests are reviewed by maintainers within 21 days.

 ### **Reviewing pull requests**

 **Step 8: Merging a Pull Request (maintainers only)**

 It's the work of the maintainer(s) to assess pull requests and merge them into the master.
-To be approved, pull requests need to be reviewed and pass [Type of Test] test run by a `VTF` maintainer.
-After review, if no objections are raised by [maintainers or other contributors], the pull request is merged.
+To be approved, pull requests need to be reviewed and pass tests run by a `VTF` maintainer.
+After review, if no objections are raised by maintainers or other contributors, the pull request is merged.

 A PR can only be merged into master by a maintainer if: